Professor Chris Berry

 Yuen's key research interest is in gender and sexuality in contemporary Japan, with a particular focus on popular representations and the lived experiences of gender/sexual non-conforming people.
 She is interested in exploring the emergence and proliferation of Japanese (and more broadly, Asian) queer subjectivities with the aim of both interrogating structures of power and difference in Japan, as well as de-centering the hegemony of 'western' queer cultures/models.
 Her PhD dissertation, which was recently completed in 2015 at the School of Culture and Communication, The University of Melbourne, archives the cultural history of Female-to-Male transpeople in present-day Japan.
 As part of her continuing effort to account for trans lives in Japan, Yuen will be examining the (trans)national border-crossing practices of Japanese transpeople in her post-doctoral project, which will be undertaken at the Centre for Gender Studies at the International Christian University (Tokyo).
 Yuen is also a faculty member of the Department of Japanese Studies at the National University of Singapore.

-- Yuen, Shu Min (forthcoming) "Mediated masculinities - Negotiating the 'normal' in the Japanese Female-to-Male trans magazine Laph," in Fabienne Darling-Wolf (ed), The Handbook of Japanese Media.
-London and New York: Routledge
+- Yuen, Shu Min (2018) "Mediated masculinities - Negotiating the 'normal' in the Japanese Female-to-Male trans magazine Laph," in Routledge Handbook of Japanese Media.
+London and New York: Routledge, pp. 180-199

 - Yuen, Shu Min (2014) "From men to 'boys' - The cooking danshi in Japanese mass media," in Women's Studies International Forum 44, pp. 220-227